 The significance of Plutarch in the War and Peace (henceforth W&P) has to be read backwards from the aposiopetic ending of the Epilogue, part 1.
 Tolstoy fades out the novel’s literary narrative via an eerie yet all too interpretable dreaming experience of Nikolenka Bolkonsky, the late Prince Andrei’s son.
 It would make sense to quote the passage in full:

 Meanwhile, downstairs in young Nikolenka Bolkonsky’s bedroom, a little lamp was burning as usual.
 (The boy was afraid of the dark and they could not cure him of it.)
-Dessales slept propped up on four pillows, and his Roman nose emitted sounds of rhythmic snoring.
+Dessalles slept propped up on four pillows, and his Roman nose emitted sounds of rhythmic snoring.
 Nikolenka, who has just waked up in a cold perspiration, sat up in a bed and gazed before him with wide-open eyes.
 He had awoken from a terrible dream (strashnyi son).
 He had dreamt that he and Uncle Pierre, wearing helmets such as were depicted in his Plutarch (v kaskakh — takikh, kotorye byli narisovany v izdanii Plutarkha), were leading a huge army.
 The army was made up of white slanting lines that filled the air like the cobwebs (podobno [...] pautinam) that float about in autumn, and which Dessalles called le fil de la Vierge.
 In front was Glory (slava), which was similar to those threads but rather thicker.
 He and Pierre were borne along lightly and joyously, nearer and nearer to their goal.
 Suddenly the threads that moved them began to slacken and become entangled and it became difficult to move.
 And Uncle Nikolai Ilyich stood before them in a stern and threatening attitude.

 ‘Have you done this?’ he said, pointing out to some broken sealing-wax and pens.
 ‘I loved you, but I have orders from Arakcheev and will kill the first of you who moves forward.’
 Nikolenka turned to look at Pierre, but Pierre was no longer there.
 In his place was his father — Prince Andrei — and his father had neither shape nor form, but he existed, and when Nikolenka perceived him he grew faint with love: he felt himself powerless, limp, and formless.
 His father caressed and pitied him.
 But Uncle Nikolai came nearer and nearer to them.
 Terror seized Nikolenka, and he awoke.